BoatNg/funny-deploy/README.md

   * server's host. example `127.0.0.1`

 * REMOTE_PORT
-  * port of ssh listening in server side. default 22
+  * the port of ssh listening in server side. default `22`

 * REMOTE_USER [required]
   * sensitive information, you should creating and storing encrypted secrets in github. [how](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)